stonecoldpat/anonymousvoting/README.md

 m
 1. geth <OPTIONAL: --dev/testnet> --rpc --rpcapi="db,eth,net,web3,personal" --rpcport "8545" --rpcaddr "127.0.0.1" --rpccorsdomain "*" console
 2. Compile the .SOL, and send it to the Ethereum Network.
-3. Update vote.html and admin.html with the correct abi/contract address.
+3. Update vote.html, admin.html livetally.html with the correct abi/contract address.
 4. Voters open vote.html, and the Election Authority opens admin.html
 5. Each voter requires a voter.txt document that contains the following:
  * x - the private key for the voter's voting key,